 VET Student Loans

-Find out if you're eligible for a VET Student Loan and how to apply.
+Find out if you're eligible for a VET Student Loan (VSL) and how to apply.

 Are you eligible for a VET Student Loan?

-Find out if you're eligible on the Australian Government’s VET Student Loans website.
+Find out if you're eligible via the Australian Government’s VSL eligibility check.

 VET Student Loans are only available to students in approved courses at the diploma level and above.
-Find out which RMIT courses are approved for VET Student Loans.
+To find out if your program is eligible for a VET Student Loan, check the ‘Fees’ section on the relevant program webpage.
+You can search for your program here.

 The Royal Melbourne Institute of Technology advises that: